toddcmccoy/whiskey_notes/README.md

 Whisk(e)y Notes is designed to help budding whiskey enthusiasts break into the hobby.
 With a large amount of industry jargon, copy written by marketing departments, and gatekeeping getting involved in whiskey as a hobby can be overwhelming and intimidating.
 This app helps to remove some of those barriers by creating a private journal to track whiskies you have tried.
 Simple ratings and no expectations or unnecessary jargon.
 You will have a chance to learn as you wish to learn and record notes in a way that makes sense to you.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](https://whiskey-notes.herokuapp.com/)
+To see the fully functional site, please visit: [Whiskey Notes](https://whiskey-notes.herokuapp.com/)

 ## Screen Shot